You are using an outdated browser. Please upgrade your browser to improve your experience.

 Membership applications can only be submitted through the Omega Xi Chapter, which are accepted during two separate application periods each academic year.
 Students cannot apply directly to the Alpha Phi Sigma national office.

 Once your application has been reviewed by the Omega Xi Chapter faculty advisor, and all application requirements have been verified:

 - The Justice Center will complete your official Alpha Phi Sigma application form.

 - The student must submit a cashier's check or money order (cash or personal checks will not be accepted) in the amount of $70.00 payable to ALPHA PHI SIGMA HEADQUARTERS.

 - The Justice Center will then submit your completed application form and cashier’s check/money order to Alpha Phi Sigma Headquarters.

 About Your Local Chapter

-- The Omega Xi Chapter of Alpha Phi Sigma at the University of Alaska Anchorage was chartered on January 21,1980.
-The Omega Xi Chapter invites eligible Justice students to apply for membership in the society.
-Alpha Phi Sigma was founded in January 1942 at Washington State University by Dr. V.A.
-Leonard and seven majors in the Police Science program Dr. Leonard had established at Washington State the previous year.
+The Omega Xi Chapter of Alpha Phi Sigma at the University of Alaska Anchorage was chartered on January 21,1980.
+The Omega Xi Chapter invites eligible Justice and Legal Studies baccalaureate students to apply for membership in the society.